BridgesLab/CushingAcromegalyStudy/scripts/igf_analysis.md

 Analysis of IGF Data for Acromegaly Patients
 =============================================================

 These data compare the IGF levels with transcriptional changes.
-This file was last compiled on ``Sun Sep  1 11:01:19 2013``.
+This file was last compiled on ``Mon Oct  7 09:48:33 2013``.

 ```